-Ministerial declaration of the United Nations Environment Assembly at its fourth session: "Innovative solutions for environmental challenges and sustainable consumption and production (UNEP/EA.4/HLS.1)
+Ministerial declaration of the United Nations Environment Assembly at its fourth session: "Innovative solutions for environmental challenges and sustainable consumption and production" (UNEP/EA.4/HLS.1)

-1 The resolutions and ministerial declaration adopted by the Environment Assembly at its fourth session are issued as stand-alone documents under the respective symbols specified above.
+&lt;sup>1 The resolutions and ministerial declaration adopted by the Environment Assembly at its fourth session are issued as stand-alone documents under the symbols listed above.
 The decisions adopted by the Environment Assembly at its fourth session are set out in annex II to the present proceedings.